 Managing an Employee’s End of Service

 Once an employee’s service has been ended, you can perform certain actions to manage this.
-You will need to click on the Inactive link at the bottom of the Employees list in order to get to a terminated employee’s profile.
+You will need to click on the drop-down list next [this information is defining/necessary] to Current Status on the Employees list page then select inactive.
 From their profile, click on Manage End of Service and then select the relevant option:

 Cancel / Undo Termination